auth0/docs/articles/custom-domains/index.md

 ## Prerequisites

+* This feature is not available for free plans.
+To configure a custom domain you have to [upgrade your account to any paid plan](${manage_url}/#/tenant/billing/subscription)
-You'll need to register and own the domain name to which you're mapping your Auth0 domain.
+* You must register and own the domain name to which you are mapping your Auth0 domain

 ## Features supporting use of custom domains